Wyamio/Wyam.Web/input/docs/usage/command-line.md

 ```
 >wyam build --help

 usage:  build [-v] [--attach] [-w] [-p [arg]] [--force-ext]
-        [--preview-root <arg>] [-i <arg>...] [-o <arg>] [-c <arg>] [-u]
+        [--virtual-dir <arg>] [--preview-root <arg>] [-i <arg>...]
+        [-o <arg>] [-c <arg>] [-u] [--use-local-packages]
-        [--use-local-packages] [--use-global-sources]
-        [--packages-path <arg>] [--output-script] [--verify-config]
+        [--use-global-sources] [--packages-path <arg>] [--output-script]
-        [--noclean] [--nocache] [-l [arg]] [-g <arg>...]
+        [--verify-config] [--noclean] [--nocache] [-l [arg]]
-        [--initial <arg>...] [--ns <arg>...] [-r <arg>] [-a <arg>...]
+        [-g <arg>...] [--initial <arg>...] [--ns <arg>...] [-r <arg>]
-        [-t <arg>] [-n <arg>...] [--] <root>
+        [-a <arg>...] [-t <arg>] [-n <arg>...] [--] <root>

     -v, --verbose                    Turns on verbose output showing
                                      additional trace message useful for
                                      debugging.
     --attach                         Pause execution at the start of the
                                      program until a debugger is
                                      attached.
     -w, --watch                      Watches the input folder for any
                                      changes.
     -p, --preview [arg]              Start the preview web server on the
                                      specified port (default is 5080).
     --force-ext                      Force the use of extensions in the
                                      preview web server (by default,
                                      extensionless URLs may be used).
+    --virtual-dir <arg>              Serve files in the preview web
+                                     server under the specified virtual
+                                     directory.
     --preview-root <arg>             The path to the root of the preview
                                      server, if not the output folder.
     -i, --input <arg>...
 The path(s) of input files, can be
                                      absolute or relative to the current
                                      folder.
     -o, --output <arg>               The path to output files, can be
                                      absolute or relative to the current
                                      folder.
     -c, --config <arg>               Configuration file (by default,
                                      config.wyam is used).
     -u, --update-packages            Check the NuGet server for more
                                      recent versions of each package and
                                      update them if applicable.
     --use-local-packages             Toggles the use of a local NuGet
                                      packages folder.
     --use-global-sources             Toggles the use of the global NuGet
                                      sources (default is false).
     --packages-path <arg>            The packages path to use (only if
                                      use-local is true).
     --output-script                  Outputs the config script after
                                      it's been processed for further
                                      debugging.
     --verify-config                  Compile the configuration but do
                                      not execute.
     --noclean                        Prevents cleaning of the output
                                      path on each execution.
     --nocache                        Prevents caching information during
                                      execution (less memory usage but
                                      slower execution).
     -l, --log [arg]                  Log all trace messages to the
                                      specified log file (by default,
                                      wyam-[datetime].txt).
     -g, --global <arg>...
 Specifies global metadata as a
                                      sequence of key=value pairs.
+Use
+                                     the syntax [x,y] to specify array
+                                     values.
     --initial <arg>...
 Specifies initial document metadata
                                      as a sequence of key=value pairs.
+                                     Use the syntax [x,y] to specify
+                                     array values.
     --ns, --nuget-source <arg>...
 Specifies an additional package
                                      source to use.
     -r, --recipe <arg>               Specifies a recipe to use.
 See
                                      below for syntax details.
     -a, --assembly <arg>...
 Adds an assembly reference by name,
                                      file name, or globbing pattern.
     -t, --theme <arg>                Specifies a theme to use.
 See below
                                      for syntax details.
     -n, --nuget <arg>...
 Adds a NuGet package (downloading
                                      and installing it if needed).
 See
                                      below for syntax details.
     <root>                           The folder (or config file) to use.

 --recipe usage:

     -i, --ignore-known-packages    Ignores (does not add) packages for
                                    known recipes.
     <recipe>                       The recipe to use.

 --theme usage:

     -i, --ignore-known-packages    Ignores (does not add) packages for
                                    known themes.
     <theme>                        The theme to use.

 --nuget usage:

     -p, --prerelease         Specifies that prerelease packages are
                              allowed.
     -u, --unlisted           Specifies that unlisted packages are
                              allowed.
     -v, --version <arg>      Specifies the version range of the package
                              to use.
     -l, --latest             Specifies that the latest available version
                              of the package should be used (this will
                              always trigger a request to the sources).
     -s, --source <arg>...
 Specifies the package source(s) to get the
                              package from.
     -e, --exclusive          Indicates that only the specified package
                              source(s) should be used to find the
                              package.
     <package>                The package to install.
 ```

 # Nested Arguments